wwwide/react-routing-tools/README.md

 ## buildFromString

 Accept string which should contain serialized data and contructs a JS object from it.
-If given string is built by **serializeObject** function it will contain types data and output object will contain fields of corresponding types, e.g:
+If given string is built by **serializeObject** function it will contain type signatures and output object will contain fields of corresponding types, e.g:

     const s = 'acceptedTerms=s-both&deleted=s-both&emptyProfile=s-both&limit=n-10&offset=n-0&region=o-id%3Ds-%26name%3Ds-&role=s-any&term=s-'
     buildFromString(s)